This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 13 Best Condiments to Keep in Your Kitchen

 What are spices and condiments that can be included in a healthy diet?
 Below is a list of condiments and spices that provide nutrients and are free of harmful additives.
-Many of the below are also very low in carbs, so are therefore a natural for low-carb diets like the keto diet or Paleo diet.
+Many of the below are also very low in carbs, so are therefore a natural for a low-carb keto diet food list or the Paleo diet.

 1. Apple Cider Vinegar (ACV)